On positive Lyapunov exponents and SRB measures for partially hyperbolic systems: Introduction

-Let $f:M \to M$ be a $C^{1}$ diffeomorphism on a compact Riemannian manifold $M$ with a normalized Riemannian volume Lebesgue measure $\Leb$.
-Given an $f$-invariant Borel probability measure $\mu$ in $M$, the {\it basin of attraction $\mu$} is the set $B(\mu)$ of the points $x \in M$ such that the averages of Dirac measures along the orbit of $x$ converge to $\mu$ in the weak* sense: for any continuous $\varphi: M \rightarrow \mathbb{R}$.
-Then we say that $\mu$ is a {\it physical measure} for $f$ if the basin of attraction $B(\mu)$ has positive Lebesgue measure in $M$.
-We denote by \textbf{Phy} the set of all Physical measures of a system.
+We say that $\mu$ is a \emph{physical measure} for $T$ if its basin of attraction $B(\mu)$ has positive Lebesgue measure in $X$.
+We denote by $\mathbf{Phys}$ the set of all physical measures of the system.